 Major win for the Duchenne community

 PPMD applauds the President for signing into law the Prescription Drug User Fee Act also known as The Food and Drug Administration Safety and Innovation Act.
-Most recently, PPMD worked with the Everylife Foundation for Rare Diseases and Genetic Alliance to organize…Continue
+Most recently, PPMD worked with the Everylife Foundation for Rare Diseases and Genetic Alliance to organize a letter to…Continue

 Added by Ryan Fischer on July 9, 2012 at 6:00pm — No Comments